A slack clone in 5 lines of bash

 7. Piping text to suc

-'s command-calling facility, one can pipe right into
+Instead of using usuc's command-calling facility, one can pipe right into

-the output of any command, from one's shell.
+suc the output of any command, from one's shell.

 For example if you want to pretty-print a piece of source code to a relevant

-channel, you can invoke bat
+channel, you can invoke bat:

 bat --force-colorization --paging=never --style=full toto.c | suc greybeards